bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 be the curve created by intersecting two points and the origin with the hyperboloid.
 So you end up having to go "down" first then back up to reach a point, never just directly towards it using the shortest path (on the surface) in Euclidean space.
-Figure 9 shows a visualization of this curve (ignore the bottom circle for now, we'll come back to this later).
+Figure 9 shows a visualization of this curve as the brownish line (ignore the bottom circle for now, we'll come back to this later).

 .. figure:: /images/hyperboloid_projection.png
   :height: 250px